 Noa Dar & Dance Group

-Noa Dar is a choreographer and dancer whose rich body of work has been recognized for its originality, depth and unique language.
+choreographer and dancer whose rich body of works has been recognized for its originality, depth and Inventiveness.

 These works and many more, were created in the frame of The ‘Noa Dar Dance Group’ which she founded in 1993, with dancers and artists from various fields with whom she is collaborating to develop an ever-evolving language.

 Dar’s creations have been commissioned and presented by leading festivals in Israel and else were such as ‘The Israel Festival’, ‘Int.
 Dance Biennale Tokyo’, ’Oriente Occidente’ Rovereto, ‘Rencontres int. de danse contemporaine’ Pantin, ‘Santiago de mille festival’, ‘Sziget festival’ Budapest, ‘ Shanghai Dance Festival’, the ‘Holland Dance Festival’ and in many others.

 She has won numerous prizes, among them are the National Lottery’s ‘Landau Prize’ for her artistic contribution to Israeli culture, The ‘Rosenblum Prize’ for outstanding artists from the Municipality of Tel Aviv’s, the ‘Creation Prize’ for her body of work and the ‘Performance Award’ from the Ministry of Culture.